haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

 for UX tests:
-    - there's something about how the version of vscode we're running is an emulation (maybe need to change some parameters to the command running tests) I reported a bug here, but might need to just look into why the wrong version is downloaded myself, it's quite painful
-      - going to investigate this a bit in the source code... excellent! fixed that, just awaiting PR (will need to locally link my branch until it merges)
+  - we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM
+  -

 working on an improved preset loading UX

 NEXT UP:

+unit tests: all basic commands run
+  - do
+  - repeat
+  - updateCount
+  - prefix (with/without flag)
+  - set (state is setable and readable)
-unit tests: test out switching between files (ensure that cursor is the right shape) unit tests: all commands run unit tests: search movements unit tests: all state variables unit tests: command argument validation unit tests: keybinding insertion (with weird file states) unit tests: set key state (+validation) unit tests: expected display of state unit tests: macro replay unit tests: duplicate binding handling (especially with the automated keys) unit tests: captureKeys works as expected, even when you run some other command unit tests: UX settings change status bar unit tests: edges cases for command recording
+  - switch modes (verify keys actually change) unit tests: search movements unit tests: capture keys works even even when you run some other command unit tests: command argument validation unit tests: keybinding insertion (with weird file states) unit tests: macro replay unit tests: UX settings change status bar unit tests: edges cases for command recording
   - I think it may currently be possible to edit the wrong command